benmarch/react-hook-tour/README.md

 ## Tour Controller API

+### Controlling the Tour

+The following methods are available on the `tour` object for controlling the tour:

+ - `start()` - starts the tour from the first step
+ - `end()` - ends the tour
+ - `pause()` - turns the tour off but maintains state
+ - `resume()` - starts a paused tour at the step left off when it was paused
+ - `next()` - moves to the next step
+ - `prev()` - moves to the previous step
+ - `setStepOrder()` - resets the step order.
+Running this when a tour is running will cause problems!
+ - `setCustomState(state)` - allows for arbitrary state to be stored on the tour.
+Useful for testing or saving values for displaying in the popover.

 ### Accessing Tour Data

 The following methods are available on the `tour` object to access data about the tour: